alexwlchan/alexwlchan.net/src/_drafts/big-pdf.md

 {% tweet https://twitter.com/TerribleMaps/status/1674813732260655106 %}

 This tweet is pretty emblematic of posts about this claim: it's stated as pure fact, with no supporting evidence or explanation.
-We're expected to just accept that a single PDF can only cover about half the area of Germany, and we're not given any reason why 381 kilometres is the magic limit.
+We're meant to just accept that a single PDF can only cover about half the area of Germany, and we're not given any reason why 381 kilometres is the magic limit.

 I started wondering: has anybody made a PDF this big?
 How hard would it be?